- Zoho Vault offers a service that users can access from any web browser and on any platform

 Once the user clicks the button it will get to work and then fill the username and password fields for the current website.

 This is the same process that users of Intuitive Password follow all the time.

 What Is The Replay Feature?

 Let’s discuss each one turn by turn.

-Whenever a user tries to log in to a secure website, and has installed Zoho Vault browser extension on an supported web browser, Zoho Vault offers the user to save his/her login credentials.
+Whenever a user tries to log in to a secure website and has installed Zoho Vault browser extension on a supported web browser, Zoho Vault offers the user to save his/her login credentials.

 The company calls this information as the user’s secret.

 Zoho Vault will save the secret and then allow the user to give that secret a friendly and appropriate label.

 Some labels could go along the lines of Alternate Facebook or something.

 Moreover, Zoho Vault also allows users to add in their notes or any other types of tags at the time of saving a secret.